bi4o4ek/yandex-supervisor/README.md

 # Supervisor

-This tool starts services if they unexpectedly stopped
+This tool starts services if they unexpectedly stopped.
+It is use systemctl, so run it on up-to-date OS.
+For example, Ubuntu 15.04.

 It is must be run as root